cwi-dis/CardioceptionVR/README.md

 7) Break Between Blocks****
 8) Survey Scene

-*For this experiment, we used the desktop computer to stream data from the sensor, and not the mobile option.
+*For this experiment, we used a desktop computer to stream data from the sensor, and not the mobile option.

 ** 'Main Practice' and 'Rate-Confidence Questions' are shown for as many trial numbers that are set, where the default is set at 5, which can be changed under `canvas(1) -> circle`.
 So the participant would see a Main Practice scene, then the Rate-Confidence Questions scene repeated for the number of trials.